formal-methods-mpi/Workshop.jl/docs/src/5_additional/additional-materials.md

 You should do it only after you finished the rest of the workshop.

 If you like a challenge, we have prepared a more advanced exercise, [Automatic Differentiation](@ref).
+But you can also just check out the following links and see if you find something of interest.
 # Useful Links

 ## Official Documentation